rts2271/MyDev/README.md

   Docker desktop

 Configuration
-  In the root folder is a .env file.
+  In the root folder is a .env configuration file.
 For the initial setup, update the DOCKERUSER, DOCKERGROUP and DOCKERUSERID to match your local account.
-  Navigate to the SSL folder. cs site/ssl and generate the following SSL files.
+  Navigate to the SSL folder. cd site/ssl and generate the following SSL files.
   For this example we are using the STACKDOMAIN appmerc set up in the .env file.
+We have chosen this for this example.
   Example:
     mkcert dbadmin.test
     mkcert api.appmerc.test